chayanit/InvisibleHiggs/Analysis/README.md

 To aid in quickly making cosmetic changes to plots for the paper, the folder `scripts/plotting` has some scripts that quickly allow you to make changes to the plot cosmetics, without having to re-run the full Z and controlPlot programs.
 Instructions for use:

 - run the `zBackground` and `controlPlot` programs once to write the necessary histrograms to ROOT files.
 These will be needed.
+Note the datasets file you should use to run controlPlot is datasets_v11f_scaled.txt so we do not need another scaling in this program but only for Z
 - make any necessary changes to the cosmetics in `src/StackPlot.cc` and `include/Stackplot.h`.
 - run the script `makePlotsScripts.sh` in `scripts/plotting`.
 This converts the class defined in `StackPlot.cc` into a standalone class to be used in ROOT.
 - run `root -q -b plotScript.C` to remake the plots with your new cosmetic changes.
 Please check `plotScript.C` first though for input/output folders!